The Novel Path to Success

 SARAH: What was the most helpful to you in learning how to take your writing from good to excellent?

-My favourite book, (one that spurred me on to write my first novel,) was called, The Crimson Petal and the White by Michael Faber, which famously went on to become a very good TV period drama about the downtrodden prostitutes in London’s backstreets during the Victorian era.
+My favourite book, (one that spurred me on to write my first novel,) was called, The Crimson Petal and the White by Michael Faber, which famously went on to become a very good BBC TV period drama about the downtrodden prostitutes in London’s backstreets during the Victorian era.

 And I thought, would there be no end to such clever, refined, delectable sentences?
 Sentences which he somehow carved around irreputable subjects.
 It was like swallowing life like some great big stone, yet still wanting more.
-I wanted to write like THAT!
+I wanted to write like that.

 I figured that my English was decent.
 I had a chance and I love a challenge.
 When I closed the final page of that book I wanted a taste of that authorship.
 (Even just a small slice!) .
 To provoke emotion like that had to be possible because he did it to me, and to get there I had to fully believe I could and that I would!
 I didn’t choose historical fiction, I think it more or less chose me.

 SARAH : If you had to guess, how long do you typically spend in the planning phase?

 I might then write a test chapter or two and give the characters a bunch of flaws and inner or outer issues, then the rest starts to come to you.
 I get an idea of where it’s heading and so on.

 SARAH: What originally interested you in the lives of impoverished people in Victorian England?

 The wealthy attended church, punctually, every Sunday.
 They liked to believe they were Godly and charitable, but they would rather not be seen within an inch of an orphan or diseased waif.

 The father was often let ‘off the hook,’ and more especially, if he was of a higher class.
 Many of these central issues of the time were included in my story.

 Society scorned unwed mothers to the point where they were forced to give up their child for adoption or to baby farmers.
 The latter often neglected or poisoned them to death and walked away free.
 Look at that contrast compared to today.

 Sarah: I can see that you must have done quite a lot of research about that era for your books?

 I did at least six months research of the Victorian era before starting the first draft.
 It was eye-opening, to say the least, considering most of my research was focused on the lower class and impoverished victims of the slums.

 Once I had notched up over ten ‘5 star’ reviews I knew that my debut was going to do well.
 It was such an eye-opening story because it was more about unknown facts and real life than simply a book of fiction, in a huge way.

 Sarah: Once you start the first chapter, how long do you spend writing/editing before it’s ready to publish?

 It worked as it got me to the end of the first draft of my fourth novel.
 I have to say that I always get there in the end, I may be a bit ‘flitty’ but the writing bug never leaves me.
 Just like the pianist might get tired of playing, but she can’t ever stop for good!

 Sarah: Did you originally self-publish on Amazon, and when your book did well, you got contacted by a conventional publisher?

 I spent five years as an independently published author on KDP.
 I plugged away at it by producing three novels for Amazon over that period of time.
 I used every free promo tool that I could and never used tacky sales talk.

 It wasn’t something that just took off but built up gradually.
 I hit a record number of sales over the Christmas holidays a year ago, something like 2,000 kindle downloads in a week.
 It was all so unexpected.

 I told him I simply had faith in my work.
 At the end of the day, I was always more interested in the quality of my work than the financial stats, but you see, one brings in the other.
 John was able to bring my work into those author ‘elite’ places like Waterstones and National libraries such as Oxford and Cambridge.
 Though for one minute I don’t doubt my books, even if they had stayed inside KDP.

 He has great faith in my work, yet he knows that I am still something of a free spirit and will not do anything that does not suit my own moral compass.
 He listens and gently encourages me.
 I cannot be more thankful.
 But for now, allow me to leave all writers with this…

 Those who jump in for the money will fail time and again.
 READ what you love and write from your heart.
 Every time.
 After all, your books are a big part of you!
 And believe me when I say that if you have never wanted to quit, or had at least one migraine from start to finish, the passion just isn’t there.

 The year is 1866.
 Maggie Tanner is a young girl born to an impoverished family in the slums of London.
 Pregnant at the age of fifteen years she is plunged into the social stigma of bastardy and shame.
 As her life unfolds into every Victorian girl’s worst nightmare she does all she can to save her baby from a disease-ridden orphanage and takes drastic decisions to save both the child and herself, but when her pain and loss continues to haunt her for years to come, one unexpected day one last gift changes everything.